iWriteGigs

 Question #43

-B the presynaptic neuron’s dendrites into the synaptic cleft.
+B the postsynaptic neuron’s dendrites into the synaptic cleft.

-C the postsynaptic neuron’s dendrites into the synaptic cleft.
+C the presynaptic neuron’s dendrites into the synaptic cleft.

-D the presynaptic neuron’s soma into synaptic vesicles.
+D the presynaptic neuron’s synaptic knob into the synaptic cleft.

 Question #44